 Snorkeling Report is the snorkeling buddy that stands by your side no matter if you’re planning your next snorkeling session, dreaming about a liveaboard snorkeling trip, or desperately searching for the name of this “blue-with-yellow-splotch-like-marking-on-side” fish you spotted this morning.
 Discover how we are here to help you to live your passion for the underwater world!

-More than 170 spots have already been published on Snorkeling Report, but there are still many spots to be added!
+More than 500 spots have already been published on Snorkeling Report, but there are still many locations to be added!
 You too can contribute to populate the map by sharing pictures of your favorite snorkeling spots around the world.
 The more snorkelers will contribute, the easier it will be for you, and other snorkelers, to find sites and enjoy the underwater world!

 We believe that a knowledge and appreciation of reef fishes will help make your underwater experience much exciting and enjoyable.
 In addition, learning about sea creatures is certainly the best way to create passionate present and future stewards of the protection of the oceans.
-On SR, you can identify species from 8 iconic fish families.
+On SR, you can identify species from 20 iconic fish & invertebrates families.

 Have you always dreamed of swimming with sea turtles, reef sharks and rays, or observing clownfish in their sea anemones, angelfish or starfish in the wild?
 Snorkeling Report brings you its top10 spots for unforgettable underwater encounters!
 For each emblematic species, we tell you on which snorkeling spots you are most likely to spot them.